Social-AI-Studio/MATK/README.rst

 Within this dataset class, we preprocess the annotations, load any auxiliary information, load features, and format the data for the task.

-To configure the dataset, go to ``configs/dataset`` and pick the file based on your dataset choice.
-The following parameters need to be specified:
+To configure the dataset, go to ``configs/dataset``, pick the file based on your dataset choice and specify:

-- **annotation_filepaths**: Specifies the file paths containing the annotations for your dataset.
+- ``**annotation_filepaths**``: file paths containing the annotations for your dataset.
-- **image_dirs**: Specifies the directories containing the images for your dataset.
+- **image_dirs**:  directories containing the images for your dataset.
-- **auxiliary_dicts**: Specifies the directories containing additional information like captions.
+- **auxiliary_dicts**: directories containing additional information like captions.
-- **feats_dir**: Specifies the directories containing the features of your dataset's images.
+- **feats_dir**: directories containing the features of your dataset's images.

-The following parameters can be defined when configuring your experiment because they depend on the task:
+The following parameters are specified as '???' because they are specific to the experiment configuration:

-- **dataset_class**: Specifies the class path of **FRCNNDataset**, **ImageDataset**, and **TextClassificationDataset**.
+- **dataset_class**: class path of **FRCNNDataset**, **ImageDataset**, and **TextClassificationDataset**.
-- **text_template**: Specifies something.
+- **text_template**:
 - **labels**

 Step 2: Configure DataModule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The data modules initialize the tokenizer and the data loaders (which specify batch size, number of workers, etc.).
+The data modules initialize the tokenizer and the data loaders (which handle batch size, number of workers, etc.).

-To configure the datamodule, go to ``configs/datamodule`` and pick the file based on your model choice.
-The following parameters need to be specified:
+To configure the datamodule, go to ``configs/datamodule`` and pick the file based on your model choice and specify:

 - **shuffle_train**: Based on your needs.
 - **num_workers**: Based on your needs.
 - **batch_size**: Based on your needs.
-- **class_path**: Specifies the class path of the data module you choose.
+- **class_path**: class path of the data module you choose.

-The following parameters can be defined when configuring your experiment because they depend on the task:
+The following parameters are specified as '???' because they are specific to the experiment configuration:

 - **tokenizer_class_or_path**